kainam-jg/kimball/TESTS.md

 - **Confidence Scoring**: Relationships are scored for reliability and recommendation
 - **Cross-Hierarchy**: Discovers relationships between different table hierarchies
 - **Dimensional Modeling**: Provides foundation for star schema and data warehouse design
+- **Editing Capabilities**: Full CRUD operations for ERD relationships and hierarchies
+- **Custom Creation**: Ability to create user-defined relationships and hierarchies
+- **Version Control**: All changes are versioned with timestamps for audit trails
+- **Soft Deletion**: Deletion operations preserve history through versioning

 ---